Mount Prospect Dethatching Lawn Services

 Understanding Thatch Buildup in Mount Prospect’s Heavy Clay Soils

-Mount Prospect’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soils, as identified by the USDA Web Soil Survey.
+Mount Prospect’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
 These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
-The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions.
-Illinois’ humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further challenge thatch breakdown.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases become more prevalent.
-Visual indicators that dethatching is needed include:
+The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
+Kentucky bluegrass, the dominant turf species, is particularly prone to rapid thatch accumulation during humid Illinois summers.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, lawns experience compounded drainage issues, restricted air movement to roots, and increased susceptibility to fungal diseases like summer patch.
+Key indicators that dethatching is needed include:

 - Water ponding after light rain